 - The project will lead to the reduction of heat and/or electricity use from a conventional and more GHG emission-intensive source.

 - There is evidence of strong project governance and the roles of the partners are reasonable.

 - The chosen technology is appropriate to the local conditions.

-- The proponent has considered key technical and financial factors related to the project.
+- The applicant has considered key technical and financial factors related to the project.

-- The technical information about the proposed project is complete and assumptions are reasonable.
+- The technical information about the proposed project is complete and assumptions reasonable.

-- That the proponent has considered environmental, regulatory and permitting requirements.
+- The applicant has considered environmental, regulatory and permitting requirements.

-- The proponent has considered appropriate project development considerations, project risks and mitigation measures.
+- The applicant has considered appropriate project development considerations, project risks and mitigation measures.

 - The specific work activities are logical and sufficiently detailed to understand the scope of work and deliverables, and demonstrate understanding of the project development steps.
-Work activities for which ecoENERGY funding is being requested must be completed and funds expended by March 31, 2014.
+Work activities funded by EANCP must be completed and funds expended by March 31, 2016.

-- The project budget is reasonable and links with the specific work activities.
+- The project budget is reasonable and linked with specific work activities.

-- The community in which the project is located is supportive of the project and has a vested interest in the successful outcome of the project.
+- The community, in which the project is located, is supportive of the project and interested in the successful outcome of the project.

-- The project is expected to achieve the stated economic, environmental and social benefits for the community in which it is located.
+- The project expects to achieve the stated economic, environmental and social benefits for the community in which it is located.

 - The project is likely to proceed to implementation.

 Once an application is approved, funds for project activities are transferred through a comprehensive funding arrangement between the recipient and Indigenous and Northern Affairs Canada.
 Recipients are required to report to the department on the progress of their project and outcomes of the approved funding to show that expenditures are made for approved project activities, to compare anticipated results with actual results and to identify next steps.
 A reporting template will be provided by EANCP, with the level and frequency of reporting dependent on the recipient's risk rating as defined by their general assessment.